kalnajslab-org/PHA_V5_1/README.md

 This repository was initially started with version 5.1 of the Pulse Height Analyzer Teensy code.

-A feature was added where a few operational parameters can be adjusted via the Serial connection that the PHA transmits data to the LPC mainboard.
+In v5.1, a feature was added where a few operational parameters can be adjusted via the Serial connection that the PHA transmits data to the LPC mainboard.
 This will allow the PHA to be adjusted during flight.